Yes, it’s common to experience contractions before your water breaks; labor often starts with contractions alone.

 Can I Have Contractions Without My Water Breaking?

 Yes, it is very common to have contractions before your water breaks.
-Labor often starts with contractions alone, which can last hours or even days before the amniotic sac ruptures.
+Labor often starts with contractions alone, and the amniotic sac may rupture later during labor.
 This is a normal part of the labor process.

 How Do Contractions Occur Without My Water Breaking?